Parent Support

 Our expert parents' neurodivergent team - whom are parents themselves - offer unique and personalised support to help families thrive.
 From workshops to one-to-one sessions, we’re here to guide you through understanding how a neurodiverse brain works and how to support your young person in achieving their full potential.

-We recommend that all parents and carers of Matthew’s Hub members begin with our Autism and ADHD introductory training.
-This gives you the tools to better understand your child and how to support them effectively.
+We recommend that all parents and carers of Matthew's Hub members begin with our online Autism and ADHD introductory training.
+These sessions give you the tools to better understand your child and how to support them effectively.

+Those who have completed the introductory training can attend our workshops.
 This supportive workshop helps you build stronger connections with your neurodivergent child through inclusive communication and empathy.
+Find out more

 1:1 Person-Centred parent support